|

 the most common and most troublesome invasives.

-Poison hemlock (Conium maculatum) can be identified in its first year by its large basal rosette of fern-like foliage, and in its second year
+Poison hemlock (Conium maculatum) can be identified in its first year by its large basal rosette of fern-like foliage, and in its second

-by the emergence of a large white-flowered umbel.
+year by the emergence of a large white-flowered umbel.
 According to The Nature Conservancy (1989), poison hemlock is a low management

-priority primarily because it is easily controlled if hand pulled prior to flowering.
-Due to
+priority primarily because it is easily controlled if hand pulled

-grazing animals, it is mostly a high concern in pastures.
+prior to flowering.
+Due to its toxicity to grazing animals, it is mostly a high concern in pastures.
 This plant occurs at WPCA in scattered

-locations and removal should be focused on second year plants, when the fruiting stalk becomes conspicuous but before
+locations and removal should be focused on second year plants, when

-it is mature.
-We do not recommend using herbicide on this plant, because hand pulling is cheaper and more appropriate in the wet meadows where it is
+the fruiting stalk becomes conspicuous but before it is mature.
+We do not recommend using herbicide on this plant, because hand pulling is cheaper and more

 most common.